Wrongful Death Attorney New York

 Compensation for Victims

-If you have lost a loved one as a result of someone else’s negligence or wrongdoing, the experienced New York personal injury attorneys with the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
+If you have lost a loved one as a result of someone else’s negligence or wrongdoing, the experienced New York wrongful death lawyer with the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
 Please contact us TOLL FREE 24 hours a day, 7 days a week at 1-800-WORK-4-YOU (1-800-967-5496).
 WE CAN EVEN COME TO YOU.
 There is no attorneys’ fee unless we recover money for you.
 We can also help with personal injury cases in New Jersey, Connecticut, Pennsylvania, or Florida.
 If you have been seriously injured in any of the 50 U.S. states, please call us and we will try to help you with your case.

 Other TOLL FREE phone numbers for us are: